mjtabor1/Personal-Python-Projects/alien_invasionGame/README.md

 This is a project that I had help developing from the book "Python Crash Course" by Eric Matthes.
 I used python and the PyCharm IDE to develop a game called alien invasion.
-I utilzied the pyGame modules to create this project.
+I utilized the pyGame modules to create this project.